 - 1. Diagram the form of this song in reasonable detail (in general, down to the phrase level).
-Please include the following information in your diagram: - arches representing phrases (label above each arch with lower-case letters near the end of the alphabet: x, x', y, etc.) - number of measures per phrase (write the number below the peak of each arch) - the cadence type that ends each phrase (written below the end of the arch) - a higher level of arches showing how these phrases group into larger formal units (label above each super-arch with upper-case letter near the beginning of the alphabet: A, A', B, etc.)
+Please include the following information in your diagram: - arches representing phrases (for clarity, label above each arch with lower-case letters near the end of the alphabet: x, x', y, etc.) - number of measures per phrase (write the number below the peak of each arch) - the cadence type that ends each phrase (written below the end of the arch) - a higher level of arches showing how these phrases group into larger formal units (label above each super-arch with upper-case letters near the beginning of the alphabet: A, A', B, etc.)

-There's no need to diagram down to the subphrase level unless they're very prominent (i.e., they sound like phrases) or otherwise important.
+Remember that every phrase should have a cadence.
+There's no need to diagram subphrases unless they're very prominent (i.e., they sound like phrases), they form sentence, or they are otherwise important.
 (If you decide to show subphrases, please use "squared" arches to distinguish them from true phrases.)

-2. What well-known musical form does this song utilize?
+2. What well-known overall musical form does this song utilize?
 Why might Rodgers have found this particularly appropriate for Emile?

 3. Even if we were to replace the one reference to "she" with "he" instead, this song would seem inappropriate for Nellie.
 How do the lyrics convey sophistication?
-Extra credit: how does the harmony convey sophistication?
+How does the harmony convey sophistication?